kiwijomalley/ProximityToFood/README.md

 1) Place the R script and WinBUGS files in the directory from which you want to perform the analysis
 2) Ensure that the synthetic data set is in the directory where the R script calls it
-3) Run the R script by typing source('RealBMIBRugs.r') or using an equivalent method
+3) Run the R script by typing source('RealBMIBRugs.r') or using an equivalent method.